 Mix the panko ingredients together in a small bowl: panko, cilantro, lemon zest, salt, pepper, garlic powder, and 1 tablespoon of oil.
 Gently mix until all ingredients are incorporated, and set aside.

 Place the salmon fillets skin side down on a clean surface.
 Evenly coat the salmon with mustard with a pastry brush or the back of a spoon.
 The mustard will help the panko mix stick to the salmon.

 Scoop the panko mixture evenly on top of the mustard-brushed salmon.
 It’ll be messy, but don’t be shy!
 Load the goodies on.
 I like to press the crumb mixture down with my hands a bit.

 Heat up the other tablespoon of oil on medium-high in a pan that can go from the stovetop into the oven, like a cast iron skillet or some other ovenproof skillet.
 Set the salmon skin side down into the pan.
 Once the fish is down, don't move it – let the heat and oil make the salmon skin crisp.
 Cook the salmon for about 2-3 minutes until the skin browns a bit.
 Mine looked like this:

 Transfer the pan into the oven (don’t forget your oven mitt!)
-Roast the salmon for about 4-5 minutes, until the salmon is cooked through and the panko is browned a bit.
+Bake the salmon for about 4-5 minutes, until the salmon is cooked through and the panko is browned a bit.
 Take out of the oven.

-Serve the salmon soon after that.
+Serve warm.
 Squeeze on some fresh lemon juice if you’d like.
 We enjoy this dish with some starch like rice or roasted sweet potatoes and stir fry veggies.
 Yum!